Abbeville (and Abbeville County)

 Abbeville and Abbeville County’s outdoor activities are centered around its two lakes: Lake Secession and Lake Russell.
-Although Lake Secession is residential, it frequently plays host to boat parades, holiday activities and more.
+Although Lake Secession is residential, it frequently plays host to boat parades, holiday activities and other local events.
 Lake Russell’s 26,650 acres are inviting to fisherman, water sportsmen and more.
 Connected to Lake Russell is Calhoun Falls State Park, an extensive park and campground that includes 86 standard campsites and 14 walk-in tent sites.
 The park’s abundant campsites, 1.75-mile loop trail for walking and exercise and access to Lake Russell makes it an ideal location for anyone looking to enjoy the outdoors.

 In addition to the area’s lake scene, Abbeville County is home to Parson’s Mountain Recreation Area.
 The park has a total of 23 camping sites with accessible picnic areas and a pedestrian bridge.
 Parson’s Mountain Recreation also gives visitors the opportunity to stretch their legs with hiking and biking trails.
 A 1.4-mile trail reaches 400 feet in elevation from the lake to the fire tower and even runs along a few gold mines.